bullistic-hq/bullistic-candy-machine/README.md

 ## Overview

-Formfunction fork of [Metaplex Candy Machine v2](https://github.com/metaplex-foundation/metaplex-program-library/tree/master/candy-machine).
+Bullistic fork of [Metaplex Candy Machine v2](https://github.com/metaplex-foundation/metaplex-program-library/tree/master/candy-machine).
 This includes our modified program code and client SDK.
 The repo also includes a fork of the [Metaplex Sugar CLI](https://github.com/metaplex-foundation/sugar) which is used for creating and interacting with candy machines.
 The main change to the program is support for Merkle allowlists.

 - Mainnet address: `gachaC2NGh63y4ogLK8xHLeB5ZFZ8ypDLXEQyKNm8sy`
 - Devnet address (same as mainnet): `gachaC2NGh63y4ogLK8xHLeB5ZFZ8ypDLXEQyKNm8sy`